 Consider both ambient and processing temperatures when choosing valve materials. keep in mind that throttling applications will produce pressure differentials, leading to lower temperatures.

 Wet or dry chlorine

-Wet chlorine is extremely corrosive to variety of metals, whereas dry chlorine isn’t.
-If the chlorine being processed is dry, however might become wet, choose materials that are appropriate for both.
+Wet chlorine is extremely corrosive to a variety of metals, whereas dry chlorine isn’t.
+If the chlorine being processed is dry, however, might become wet, choose materials that are appropriate for both.